 - Complete a Passenger Locator Form (PLF) no later than 23:59 on the day before arrival in Greece

 - Take a PCR test within 72 hours prior to arriving in Greece

 Note: We are single-jabbed, so we were required to take a PCR test before our UK departure.
 There are different requirements for double-jabbed visitors and visitors who have recovered from covid.
 More details can be found on Greece’s official travel website here.

-Note: As of June 22nd, 2021, Greece modified their arrival testing requirement (and for some reason backdated it to May 14th, 2021).
+Note: As of June 22nd, 2021, Greece modified its arrival testing requirement (and, for some reason, backdated it to May 14th, 2021).
 In addition to PCR tests, Greece now accepts rapid antigen tests taken within 48 hours prior to arriving in Greece.
 For up-to-date information, consult Greece’s official travel website here.

-Greece’s 72 hour PCR testing window is literally 72 hours from your arrival time in Greece, not 72 hours from your arrival day, nor three calendar days.
+Greece’s 72-hour PCR testing window is 72 hours from your arrival time in Greece, not 72 hours from your arrival day or three calendar days.
 Don’t forget to factor in time zone differences and the possibility of late arrivals when calculating the 72-hour window.

 |Thursday||09:00 BST||PCR test w/next day results|